Pylons/pyramid/docs/narr/templates.rst

 configuration` makes it possible to replace code within a :term:`view callable` that handles the rendering of a template.

-Here's an example of using a :class:`repoze.bfg.view.bfg_view` decorator to specify a :term:`view configuration` that names a template renderer:
+Here's an example of using a :class:`pyramid.view.bfg_view` decorator to specify a :term:`view configuration` that names a template renderer:

 .. code-block:: python
    :linenos:

-   from repoze.bfg.view import bfg_view
+   from pyramid.view import bfg_view

    @bfg_view(renderer='templates/foo.pt')
    def my_view(request):